 Other possible causes of secondary hypertension include:

 - Coarctation of the aorta.
-With this defect that's generally present at birth, the body's main artery (aorta) is narrowed (coarctation).
+In this condition, present at birth, the body's main artery (aorta) is narrowed (coarctation).
 This forces the heart to pump harder to get blood through the aorta and to the rest of your body.
-This, in turn, raises blood pressure — particularly in your arms.
+As a result, blood pressure increases — particularly in your arms.

 Sleep apnea.
 In this condition, often marked by severe snoring, breathing repeatedly stops and starts during sleep, causing you to not get enough oxygen.